sunbeam-kkt/AirSOAR/README.md

 ## 📌 Overview

-This repository provides the official implementation of **PACE**, a privileged-assistance-driven framework for **assistant-free UAV vision-language navigation**.
+This repository provides the official implementation of **AirSOAR**, a privileged-assistance-driven framework for **assistance internalization UAV vision-language navigation**.

 Existing UAV-VLN agents often rely on external assistance during navigation, such as corrective guidance, route hints, or intervention signals.
 However, such assistance is usually unavailable during real deployment.
 PACE addresses this gap by converting privileged runtime support into an internal decision capability that can be used without external help at test time.

-PACE contains three key components:
+AirSOAR contains three key components:

 1. **Privileged Assistance Internalization**
    Distills training-only privileged signals into an internal correction state, enabling the agent to recover from route deviation without external assistance.